Fishy0/Recipe-Share/README.md

+# 0. QuickStart
+For fellow classmates, a simple download of the code and running of main to the IDE will run the program.
+Navigate to localhost:8080 for the home page.
+Other pages include:

+localhost:8080/getAllUsers

+localhost:8080/UserIndex

+localhost:8080/getAllRecipes

 # 1. Introduction
 ## Recipe Sharing & Meal Planning Platform
 We decided on a Recipe and Meal Sharing "Platform" which would allow users to create and share recipes for meals much like a social media platform where recipes can be posted, tagged, and reviewed by other users.
 We're looking to put in a bit of work into the UI to make it look a bit like X/Twitter, where one can scroll down a list of recipes from a user.